MolBIFFM/diana/README.md

     }
 ]
 ```
-The function to combine sizes of communities into a value compared to the community size threshold.
+The function to combine sizes of communities into a value compared to the
+community size threshold.
 The default setting is `"mean"`.
+Available settings
-Available settings are `"mean"`, `"median"`, `"max"`, and `"min"`.
+are `"mean"`, `"median"`, `"max"`, and `"min"`.

 ---

-CORUM protein complex, Gene Ontology term and Reactome pathway enrichment b<> individual communities can be assessed.
-The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of
+individual communities can be assessed.
+The proteins considered can be
+restricted, based on mass spectrometric associated measurements, either by a
+union or intersection of specified subsets of proteins from the protein-protein
+interaction network.

-To assess the distribution of mass spectrometry measurements, these are either categorized to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified absolute or relative threshold.
-Alternatively, the distribution of measurements within separate communities can be compared with the remaining network with respect to either proteins or modification sites.
+To assess the distribution of mass spectrometry measurements, these are either
+categorized to measure the communities' enrichment of proteins which exhibit
+measurements exceeding a specified absolute or relative threshold.
+Alternatively, the distribution of measurements within separate communities can
+be compared with the remaining network with respect to either proteins or
+modification sites.

-The statistical tests act as filter on the communities of the protein-protein interaction network in that a community is exported only if it appears significant with respect to any of the specified tests.
+The statistical tests act as filter on the communities of the protein-protein
+interaction network in that a community is exported only if it appears
+significant with respect to any of the specified tests.

 ```json
 [